Prag8855/aab/content/guides/mietkaution.md

 ## When to pay the Kaution

-The first 1/3 is due **before your lease starts**[^2].
-You don't need to pay the deposit immediately after you sign the lease.
-You can wait until the day before you move in.
-Some landlords don't know this, but if you signed a contract, they can't do anything.
+You must pay 1/3 of your deposit **before your lease starts**[^2].
+You don't need to pay immediately after you sign the lease.
+You can wait until the day before you [move in](/guides/moving-in).

+Some landlords don't know this, and want the deposit sooner.
+They can't force you to pay sooner.
+If you already signed a contract, they can't do anything.

 **[How to move into an apartment](/guides/moving-in)** - explains the order of things